PaystackHQ/paystack-android/README.md

 ## Summarized flow

-1. Time to pay (user has provided card details on your app)
+1. Collect user's card details

-2. Start the transaction
+2. Initialize the transaction
     - App prompts your backend to initialize a transaction
-    - your backend returns `access_code` we return when it calls: https://developers.paystack.co/reference#initialize-a-transaction
+    - Your backend returns `access_code` we return when it calls the [Initialize Transaction](https://paystack.com/docs/api/#transaction-initialize) endpoint
     - App provides the `access_code` and card details to our SDK's `chargeCard` function via `Charge` object

-3. SDK will prompt user for PIN, OTP or Bank authentication as required
+3. SDK prompts user for PIN, OTP or Bank authentication as required

-4. Once successful, we will send an event to your webhook url and call `onSuccess` callback.
-Give value via webhook.
+4. Once successful, we'll send an event to your webhook URL and call `onSuccess` callback.
+You should give value via webhook.

 ## Requirements
 - Android SDKv16 (Android 4.1 "Jelly Bean") - This is the first SDK version that includes